 - might affect your pension rights (particularly if you were born before 6th December 1953)

 Gender Recognition Certificates are great.
 Woo!
 Unfortunately, they’re also quite hard to get hold of.
 Boo!
 You have to prove to a panel that you’re fully committed to the process and you’ve been living as your acquired gender for some time.
 It’s a pretty complex and lengthy process.
-Bit of a pain.
-Fortunately for you, I’ve written a complete guide to it here – it should help you get your head around it.
+I have written a dedicated blog on the subject, which you can read here – should help you get your head round it.
 Remember earlier I said it’ll come in useful if you have documentation with your new name on?
 Here’s why – it acts as evidence that you’ve been living in your acquired gender.

 Getting a Gender Recognition Certificates takes a minimum of two years – you’ve got to prove that you’ve been living as your acquired gender for at least two years when you apply.
 Documentation with your name on is valid evidence that you have been.
 So if it’s something you’ve thought about and are sure you want to do, you might want to start thinking about changing your name as soon as you’re ready.
 It’ll get the clock ticking.